-The Owner's Information Package includes valuable documents about your Wayfarer and its components and systems.
+The Owner's Information Package includes valuable documents about your motorhome and its components and systems.
 By consulting the booklets and instruction manuals included in the Owner's Information Package, you will learn how to operate, maintain, and troubleshoot these items safely and effectively.
-The Tiffin Motorhomes Wayfarer Owner's Manual does not cover every possible detail of equipment- standard and/or optional-installed on or in your vehicle.
-As with all valuable documentation, please keep them in a safe, secure place for your later use and consultation.
-When you complete and mail to the respective manufacturer(s) any warranty/guaranty registration card(s), make a photocopy of both sides of each card prior to mailing and keep the photocopy in your permanent records for your Wayfarer motorhome.
+The Tiffin Motorhomes Owner's Manual does not cover every possible detail of equipment-standard and/or optional-installed on or in your vehicle.

+As with all valuable documentation, keep them in a safe, secure place for your later use and consultation.
+When you complete and mail to the respective manufacturers any warranty/guaranty registration cards, make a photocopy of both sides of each card before mailing, and keep the photo copy in your permanent records for your motorhome.